jtaenzer/LV_TechChallenge/README.md

 General thoughts:

-My approach was based on the idea that if I trained a NN on sequences of words tokens from the provided data set, given an arbitrary sequence of word tokens of length d the NN could return the probabilities for what the next word token should be based on the training data.
+My approach was based on the idea that if I trained a NN on sequences of word tokens from the provided data set, given an arbitrary sequence of word tokens of length d the NN could return the probabilities for what the next word token should be.
 Testing with a large number of arbitrary sequences of length d and averaging the probabilities would than give me an approximation of P(W|d).
 In retrospect this is a flawed approach, as is made quite obvious by the accuracy assessment!